ralna/GALAHAD/doc/Python/wcp.rst

       **Returns:**

       x : ndarray(n)
-          holds the values of the approximate minimizer $x$ after a successful call.
+          holds the values of the well-centred point $x$ after a successful call.
       c : ndarray(m)
           holds the values of the residuals $c(x) = Ax$.